0

 How is Atrophy Defined?

-Vaginal atrophy is the thinning, drying, and loss of elasticity in the vaginal and vulvar tissues due to decreased estrogen levels, most commonly in perimenopause and post-menopause.
-Estrogen helps maintain vaginal blood flow, tissue integrity, and moisture.
-When levels decline, so does vaginal health (Sturdee & Panay, 2010).
+Vaginal atrophy is the thinning, drying, and loss of elasticity in the vaginal and vulvar tissues associated with decreased estrogen levels, most commonly in perimenopause and post-menopause.
+Estrogen is involved in maintaining vaginal blood flow, tissue integrity, and moisture.
+When levels decline, so does vaginal comfort (Sturdee & Panay, 2010).

 Without it, vaginal tissues: